m0hammad-yaser/OSWE-AWAE-Notes/Dolibarr/README.md

 | `call_user_func()`               | Calls a user-defined function (can be dangerous if function name is user-controlled) |
 | `call_user_func_array()`         | Calls a callback with parameters from an array (same risk as above)                  |

+## Vulnerability Discovery
+To effectively review source code for vulnerabilities, we can search for dangerous functions, known as sinks.
+Once identified, we trace these functions back to their input sources.
+If the source input is controllable and no security controls exist along the data flow, the dangerous function may be exploitable.

+In this Learning Unit, we will search the Dolibarr source code for dangerous functions and analyze any protective mechanisms that might impede exploitation.

+### Dolibarr Source Code Analysis
+The `eval()` function executed the contents of the string and displayed the results.
+While this example is benign, suppose we could modify the string an application passes to the `eval()` function.
+If the application lacked any input validation, we might be able to run arbitrary PHP code and take control of the server.
+This functions is difficult for developers to secure.